If you’d like to speak to us about teaching or teacher training, please call us on Freephone

 Funding for training to teach chemistry and computing

-If you train to teach computing or chemistry, you could be eligible for a tax-free training bursary or prestigious scholarship of up to £25,000 – the equivalent of a pre-tax and national insurance salary of more than £30,000.
+If you train to teach computing or chemistry, you could be eligible for a tax-free training bursary or prestigious scholarship of up to £25,000 – alternatively you could earn a salary while you train on School Direct (salaried) or with Teach First.

 About bursaries for chemistry and computing

 If you are unsuccessful in your application for a scholarship, or cannot or do not apply for one, you can still access a bursary.
 Bursaries are available as an alternative to scholarships; they are not available as an additional payment.

 As a computing or chemistry trainee teacher, the bursaries you’ll be eligible for are as follows:

 - a £25,000 tax-free bursary with a first or PhD

 - a £20,000 tax-free bursary with a 2:1, 2:2 or Master’s degree